Willhelm-Alto/Willhelm-Alto/README.md

 Currently I'm working as a Delphi developer.

 ## 📓 About
-Here you will find some repos I made as I continue to learn new things, they serve most a kind of "gallery" to my progress than professional work, although I intend to some day work professionally with these tools.
+Here you will find some repos I made as I continue to learn new things, they serve most as a kind of "gallery" to my progress than professional work, although I intend to some day work professionally with these tools.

 <!---